alfazzafashion/django-easyblog/README.md

-# Django blog tutorial
+# python-easyblog based on Django blog tutorial
 See the tutorial series at this link: [dontrepeatyourself.org](https://dontrepeatyourself.org)
-# python-easyblog

 Deployment method